Rule 173-39-02.1 | ODA provider certification: adult day service.

 (b) Staff qualifications:

-(i) Every RN, LPN under the direction of an RN, social worker, physical therapist, physical therapy assistant, speech therapist, licensed dietitian, occupational therapist, occupational therapy assistant, or other licensed professional planning to practice in the adult day center, shall possess a current, and valid license to practice in their profession.
+(i) Every person who is an RN, LPN under the direction of an RN, social worker, physical therapist, physical therapy assistant, speech therapist, licensed dietitian, occupational therapist, occupational therapy assistant, or other licensed professional qualifies to practice in the center only if the person has a current, valid license to practice in their profession.

-(ii) Each activity director shall possess at least one of the following:
+(ii) A person qualifies to be an activity director only if the person has at least one of the following:

 (a) A baccalaureate or associate degree in recreational therapy or a related degree.